-During the proposal adjustment and clearing phase, projects that are found to be non-eligible due to partners within the project may change this partner in order to become eligible for funding.
+During the proposal adjustment and clearing phase, projects that are found to be ineligible due to partners within the project may change this partner to become eligible for funding.
 A partner change may not introduce changes in the scope of the project or introduce major budgetary changes.